This page is a labor of love, dedicated to Belka, Valeska

 SOURCE

-IMPORTANT TO NOTE---When
+IMPORTANT TO NOTE---When oils

-oils are added, antioxidants to protect them from oxidation and destructive
+are added, antioxidants to protect them from oxidation and destructive

-PUFA, or polyunsaturated fatty acids, particularly the essential fatty
+selenium.
+PUFA, or polyunsaturated fatty acids, particularly

-Therefore the best supplements are those high in Omega 3's.
-The best Omega-3
+in short supply.
+Therefore the best supplemental oils are those high in

-sources are animal sources.
-Plant sources have to be converted for use
+Omega 3's.
+The best Omega-3 sources are animal sources.
+Plant sources such

-by animals, and are not always converted by the animal.
+converted by the animal.

-----Fish body oil (not cod liver oil)---The best fatty acid supplement, in that it supplies essential fatty acids in a more directly useable form by the body (EPA/DHA) than plant sources do.
+----Fish body oil or wild salmon oil (not cod liver oil)---The best fatty acid supplement, in that it supplies essential fatty acids in a more directly useable form by the body (EPA/DHA) than plant sources do.
 Because of PCB and heavy metal contamination of ocean fish, choose brands certified tested free of contaminants if possible--Carlson Super Omega 3 Fish Oils, HAC Mega Omega (available from B-naturals), The Zone fish oil caps.
 (Available from the Nutrition web site or through the Vitamin Shoppe web site.)
 Walmart's brand is also filtered and tested.

 ----Olive oil---Less expensive than flaxseed, high in unsaturated fats but not high in Omega 3's, so not as beneficial a fatty acid profile.
 Keep refridgerated.
 Cold-pressed is best.

----Cod liver oil (Use caution) is medium in Omega 3's, but very high in Vit A and D. Not for use in pregnancy because high levels of Vit A can have adverse effects on the fetus.
+---Cod liver oil (Do not use, or use with caution) is medium in Omega 3's, but very high in Vit A and D. Not for use in pregnancy because high levels of Vit A can have adverse effects on the fetus.
 It can be useful for lactating bitches if a Vit D deficiency exists in the diet.
 I would not recommend it's use for growing puppies, because the high levels of Vit D can facilitate too much calcium uptake.
 Large breed puppies that are prone to developmental joint diseases need to avoid high levels of calcium, as well as high energy intake (high calories)---so, skip the cod liver oil for them, unless the diet lacks other Vit D sources.
 Liver supplies ample Vit A and D in our diet, so we don't use cod liver oil.
 If the diet doesn't contain liver, cod liver oil can be used, check NRC guidelines to determine how much for your size dog.

 EDIBLE BONES---